peergum/peergum.github.io/_posts/2024-03-06-weekly-post-3.markdown

     name: "AI generated grammar parser... go figure!"
     caption: "AI generated grammar parser... go figure!"
 ---
-Last week has been more of the same: jobs, taxes, ANTLR v.4, but I also some interesting programming challenge, the **one billion row challenge** AKA "1BRC"; I'll get there in a bit.
+Last week has been more of the same: jobs, taxes, ANTLR v.4, but I also spent time on some interesting programming challenge, the **one billion row challenge** AKA "1BRC"; I'll get there in a bit.

 Most of LinkedIn readings are boring: self-promotion, big companies marketing, people complaining,